iworks/iworks-pwa/readme.txt

 iWorks PWA makes it easy for you to convert your WordPress website into a Progressive Web App instantly!

 Once this plugin is installed, users browsing your website from a supported mobile device will see a “Add To Home Screen” notice (from the bottom of the screen) and will be able to ‘install your website’ on the home screen of their device.
-Every page visited is stored locally on their device and will be available to read even when they are offline!

 iWorks PWA is easy to configure, it takes less than a minute to set-up your Progressive Web App!